University for Psychology

 For example, under Erasmus agreements, students might study for a semester at either Maastricht or Radboud universities in the Netherlands, where Psychology classes are delivered through the English language.

 Where you could go after your studies

-This BSc (Hons) Psychology degree qualifies for Graduate Basis for Registration (GBR) with the BPS.
+This BSc (Hons) Psychology with Integrated Foundation Year degree qualifies for Graduate Basis for Registration (GBR) with the BPS.
 This gives you a recognised foundation to progress to specialist areas of psychology and eventually become a Chartered Psychologist.

 There are currently 10 professional divisions within the BPS including Clinical Psychology, Educational Psychology, Sport and Exercise Psychology.
 Each of these pathways has a professional training programme which starts with attaining a GBR.